+Happy Pride Month!
 Each year the LGBTQ+ community celebrates in a variety of ways from the 1st of June till the 30th.
 During this special month, different events are held around the globe as a way to recognise the impact LGBTQ+ people have had in the world.
+It's a time to celebrate, raise awareness, educate, and fight for LGBTQ+ rights.

 LGBTQ+ people often interact within their school, family, and workplace environments without getting the comprehension and the feeling of belonging they need in order to experience safety in society.
 Anyone who is excluded of such a basic necessity over time will have to surmount more obstacles to be their true self fully.
-A loving and supportive community helps people's mental health, and allows them to recover and continue to grow into who they are.
+A loving and supportive community helps mental health, and allows individuals to recover and continue to grow into the person they are.

-Pride Month is celebrated worldwide, during the whole month LGBTQ+ community aim to help educate and sensitize outsiders on issues related to the community.
+Pride Month is celebrated worldwide, during the whole month LGBTQ+ community aim to help educate and sensitize people on issues related to the community.

-They not only do it for the people it affects, but also for businesses and employers, to show that there is a higher need for understanding and acceptance in the workplace.
+They not only do it for the people it affects, but also for organisations and employers, to show that there is a higher need for understanding and acceptance in the workplace.

-In celebration of Pride Month, we've put together five different basic methods that a businesses can easily adopt in order to help their LGBTQ+ staff feel more included.
+In celebration of Pride Month, we've put together five different and simple methods that businesses can easily adopt in order to help their LGBTQ+ staff feel more included.

 If a LGBTQ+ person shares with you a personal part of their identity, an employer or mentor should respect and confirm their identity if referring to them by using their correct name, pronouns, honorifics and gendered or non-gendered words.